-Piggies!
-I was in artichoke HEAVEN the other night when I tasted this incredible cream of artichoke soup at a birthday party, and I simply HAD to share this quick easy recipe with you today in honour of St Patrick's Day.
+I was in artichoke heaven the other night when I tasted this incredible cream of artichoke soup at a birthday party, and I simply had to share this quick easy recipe with you today in honour of St Patrick's Day.
 Being Irish, I look forward to it every year!
-Those of you who have been following me for a while would be familiar with my dear friend, Mika, and her two boys Rei and Kai, who I lived with when I first moved out to CA in 2010.
-They are my family here; and through Mika, I have met some of the most wonderful people I have ever known -- Liz and her adorable son Flynn; and the Mohr Family: Jim and Toshiko, and their gorgeous children, Selina and Sean.
+Those of you who have been following me for a while would be familiar with my friend Mika and her two boys Rei and Kai who I lived with when I first moved out to CA in 2010.
+They are my family here; and through Mika, I have met some of the most wonderful people -- Liz and her adorable son Flynn; and the Mohr Family: Jim and Toshiko, and their gorgeous children, Selina and Sean.

 Our monthly "pot luck and games night" has become one of my "can't live without" events that I cherish.
-Recently, Selina and Sean both had a birthday a day apart (because of the leap year) and they each had a birthday dinner party, where they chose their favourite foods, and selected the guests they would like to share their special night with.
+Recently, Selina and Sean both had a birthday a day apart and they each had a birthday dinner party, where they chose their favourite foods, and selected the guests they would like to share their special night with.
 I felt honoured to be included amongst the "chosen few", and relished not only the wonderful company, but the incredible food!

-This cream of artichoke soup has a gorgeous rich flavour without getting too fiddly.
+This soup has a gorgeous rich flavour without getting too fiddly.
 The secret?
 Just a few simple ingredients.
 The other huge selling point is that it only takes 30 minutes to make from start to finish.
-It is SUPER EASY!
+It is super easy.
 In fact, that is what Toshiko says whenever I ask (with a full mouth) about one of her recipes.
 "Oh, it's easy!" she says as if nothing this super woman does is any big deal!
 The beauty of her reply is that, more often that not, it really is!
-I will share more of her fabulous recipes throughout the year.
-They really do beg to be shared.